bpmn-miwg/bpmn-miwg-test-suite/README.md

 1. Save the grapical representation of the model as drawn to a file named `<test id>-export.<file type>`, e.g. `A.1.0-export.png`.
 You can either do that through an export feature of the tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
 1. Export the model into a BPMN XML file (*.bpmn) named `<test id>-export.bpmn`, e.g. `A.1.0-export.bpmn`.
-1. Compare the result with the BPMN XML file (*.bpmn) provided with the reference model, e.g. `A.1.0.bpmn`, and report your findings in the spreadsheet `Results.xlsx`.
+1. Compare the result with the BPMN XML file (*.bpmn) provided with the reference model, e.g. `A.1.0.bpmn`.
+1. Report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx` by putting either `OK` or `Issues` into the column of the tool.
+1. [Create new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub for detailed desciptions of your findings and add the label of the tool you tested.

 Repeat these steps for all reference models.